RsyncProject/rsync/INSTALL.md

 you can run the following to install the commonmark python library for your build user (after installing python3's pip package):

->     pip3 install --user commonmark
+>     python3 -mpip install --user commonmark

-You can test if you've got it fixed by running (from the src dir):
+You can test if you've got it fixed by running (from the rsync checkout):

 >     ./md2man --test rsync-ssl.1.md